miyako/4d-presentation-summit-2023/Go Places with SystemWorkers!/README.md

 ## Sidebar: GitHub Copilot

 The Go programming language has the tendancy to produce formulaic code.
-Add to that the large population of programmers who develop using the language, it makes an ideal candidate for AI assisted coding.
+Add to that the large population of programmers who actively work with the language, it makes an ideal candidate for AI assisted coding.